Call now for a FREE Consultation

 It’s easy to panic if you receive a notice of intended prosecution.
 However, we have expert road traffic offence solicitors on hand to offer legal advice and talk you through the procedure.

-However, if you return the notice of intended prosecution to confirm that you were the driver of the vehicle at the time of the alleged motoring offence, there are a few different courses of action which could be taken by either the police or CPS.
+If you return the notice of intended prosecution to confirm that you were the driver of the vehicle at the time of the alleged motoring offence, there are a few different courses of action which could be taken by either the police or CPS.

 These include:

-• Written confirmation is being sent to you in order to confirm that no further action will be taken.
+• Written confirmation is being sent to you, in order to confirm that no further action will be taken.

 • The offer of a speed awareness or driver education course.